xmartlabs/xmartlabs.github.io/_posts/2020-07-09-frontend-architecture-and-best-practices.md

 3. Instantiate models from the data (could be only one or a collection of them).

 We'll explain serializers and models later, but let's assume we have a `ProductSerializer` and a `Product` (serializer and model respectively).
-Here's very simple code to implement our current ProductsController.
+Here's a very simple code to implement our current ProductsController.

 ```js
 class ProductsController {